Transform Definition Language

 SELECT expressions are bound to Record-level context for all DS participating in the SELECT.

 For Structured SELECTs, compound property names must be used to access nested properties using dot notation ("top.inner.innermost"), and zero-based array indices or ranges to access array members.
 For example, "prop.inner[0]" for 1st menber of "prop.inner" array, or "[2].prop" for 3rd topmost array member's property "prop".
-Ranges may be specified only for innermost properties (no dots allowed afterwards): "prop[*]" or "prop[]" for entire array "prop", "prop[1:]" from 2nd member onwards, "prop[:5]" up to 6th, "prop[2:4]" from 3rd to 5th.
+Ranges may be specified only for innermost properties (no dots allowed afterward): "prop[*]" or "prop[]" for entire array "prop", "prop[1:]" from 2nd member onwards, "prop[:5]" up to 6th, "prop[2:4]" from 3rd to 5th.
 Range boundaries may be negative which means 'Nth member from array end'.
 If right range goes past array size, result will be NULL padded.
 If boundaries overlap or both go beyond beginning, empty array will be returned.

 In case of straight JOINs, fully-qualified compound names for attributes from different DSs must be used in the same dot notation.